ghuertaramos/ENMOD/readme.md

  **Corrls.R**

- Generate correlation coefficients significancies and plots from climatic data.
+ Generate correlation coefficients, significancies and plots from climatic data.

  **Maxent.R**

-Generate Ecological Niche Model for input species, it also generates output data for model evaluation.
+Generate Ecological Niche Model for input species, it also generates output data and graphs for model evaluation.

 ### Coming  soon: